[husserl.gif (32k)]

 Life and Work: Links:

-The aim of The Husserl Page, which in reality consists of many distinct pages, is twofold.
+The Husserl Page in reality consists of many pages - see the Site Map.
+Its aim is twofold.
 First, this site provides a series of originally created bibliographic and informational pages relevant for research into Husserl's philosophy and its development.
-Second, this site seeks to supply an exhaustive and up-to-date listing of externally produced Internet sites relevant for research into the life and philosophy of Edmund Husserl.
-To get a sense of the structure of this site and its contents, please consult the site map.
-This page catalogs all the web pages internal to this site and indicates their placement in the overal structure.
+Second, this site seeks to provide a comprehensive and current listing of source material online relevant for research into the life and philosophy of Edmund Husserl.

 The Open Commons of Phenomenology